gr4ym4n/bl_rbf_drivers/docs/content/en/manual/faq.md

 #### Why is my output target snapping back to it's rest pose?

 Each [input](/manual/inputs) [pose](/manual/poses) has a *radius* that is calculated internally as the distance to its nearest neighbor (though you can adjust it using the [radius](/manual/poses#radius) setting for the pose).
 If the input target values are outside of all the pose radii, the RBF driver can't calculate a weight for any of the poses and output targets will snap back to their origins.
 The simple solution is to create a pose that covers the input target values.

+#### Can I have more than one RBF driver with the same output?

+No. RBF drivers use Blender's native drivers to drive the driven properties, and there can only be one driver per driven property.
+This is entirely logical as the driven property has no way of deciding which driver value is should use.
+If you want to drive a property based on the output of two RBF drivers, you will need to use custom properties as the outputs for the RBF drivers and create your own driver to combine the output values.
+It is unlikely that you would want to do this, but if you're familiar with Blender's drivers it shouldn't be difficult and RBF drivers won't get in your way.

 #### Where is my license key?